Originally published on 4/1/2019

 Part honey, part vinegar would be one way to describe the strategy the Gainesville lawmaker has deployed since becoming the Judiciary Committee's top Republican earlier this year.
 Collins, 52, describes it in slightly different terms: "offensive defense."

-The four-term congressman ascended to the role in part because of his bipartisan policy experience.
-But Collins has also aggressively fought Democrats’ investigations of the Trump administration, using procedural tactics and rhetorical flourishes to trip up their inquiries.
+The four-term congressman ascended to the role in part because of his bipartisan policy chops.
+But Collins has taken a more aggressive stance as he’s tangled with Democrats on their White House investigation, using procedural tactics and rhetorical flourishes to try to trip up their inquiry at every step.

-Collins has spent the past several months preparing for this post-Mueller moment.
+Collins has spent the better part of the past year preparing for this Mueller moment.

 The fast-talking former lawyer has become a fixture on cable news shows, where he's tenaciously defended the president and polished one-liners about what he's labeled the Democratic "fishing expedition" into Trump's background.

-The Mueller investigation cost a lot of money and “found nothing,” Collins said.
+The Mueller investigation cost a lot of money and “found nothing,” Collins said in an interview earlier this year.
 “We have an investigation that actually showed real problems at the DOJ,” he said, “so we’re going to just continue to contrast those two.”

 He’s echoed the calls of many of his Republican colleagues who want Democrats to apologize for repeatedly claiming there was evidence that the Trump campaign colluded with the Russians.
 Many of his Democratic colleagues have scoffed at the request.